phalcon/documentation/docs/mvc.md

 If you decide to use MVC, every request to your application resources will be managed by the MVC architecture.
 Phalcon classes are written in Zephir, which is translated to C, offering a high performance implementation of the MVC pattern in PHP applications.

 ## Models
 A model represents the information (data) of the application and the rules to manipulate that data.
 Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
-The bulk of your application's business logic will be concentrated in the models. [more...][db-models]
+The bulk of your application's business logic will be concentrated in the models. [more...](db-models.md)

 ## Views
 Views represent the user interface of your application.
 Views are often HTML files with embedded PHP code that perform tasks related solely to the presentation of the data.
-Views handle the job of providing data to the web browser or other tool that is used to make requests from your application. [more...][views]
+Views handle the job of providing data to the web browser or other tool that is used to make requests from your application. [more...](views.md)

 ## Controllers
 The controllers provide the _flow_ between models and views.
-Controllers are responsible for processing the incoming requests from the web browser, interrogating the models for data, and passing that data on to the views for presentation. [more...][controllers]
+Controllers are responsible for processing the incoming requests from the web browser, interrogating the models for data, and passing that data on to the views for presentation. [more...](controllers.md)

 [wiki-mvc]: https://en.wikipedia.org/wiki/Model–view–controller
-[db-models]: db-models.md
-[views]: views.md
-[controllers]: controllers.md